 Creating a new shared-use path to the north-east of the roundabout

-Surrey County Council's main contractor, Buckingham Group, began construction work on Runnymede Roundabout on 9 July 2017.
-Construction work is anticipated to last eight months until March 2018, subject to weather and conditions.
+Surrey County Council's main contractor, Buckingham Group, began construction work on Runnymede Roundabout on 9 July 2017 and is expected to be completed during Summer 2018.

 The outline plans for the Runnymede Roundabout improvement works and progress updates can be found on the Surrey County Council website .